Showing posts with label Hardware. Show all posts

 Atari STM

-I've always had a secret longing for the sleek Atari STM computer before it became bloated with an internal PSU and floppy disk drive (STFM).
-I've just bought one off eBay for a meagre £14 and it's in superb condition too.
-Needless to say, I now require an external floppy drive and PSU so I cannot wait to get this beast working :-)
+I've always had a longing for the sleek Atari STM computer before it became bloated with an internal PSU and floppy disk drive (STFM).
+I've just bought one off eBay for a meagre £14.
+It's in superb condition too.
+Needless to say, I now require an external floppy drive and PSU.
+I cannot wait to get this beast working :-)

 Thursday, March 31, 2016